ghislainfourny/tyson-tutorial/README.md

 The details of creating a type, documenting it, sharing it with the world, agreeing on names, type discovery and so on is out of scope of TYSON.
 All TYSON does is provide syntax to losslessly store and share typed data once types are agreed on.

-If a TYSON engine (for example, one that also supports JSound) is provided with further types, and with their documentation in terms of value spaces, then it is also capable of validating values annotated with these types, in addition to builtin types.
+If the consuming application of a TYSON processor (for example, with JSound support) is provided with further types, and with their documentation in terms of value spaces, then it should validate lexical values annotated with these types, while the builtin types are validated by the TYSON processor itself.

 # Quotes

 For the purpose of validation, TYSON does not differentiate between quoted and unquoted values: it takes whatever there is as the lexical value, excluding the quotes if there are any.
+The consuming application will not even know whether the value was quoted or not.

 The following two values are the same: the integer 1.

 ```
 ("integer") 1
 ("integer") "1"
 ```

+In both cases, the consuming application receives the lexical value `1` annotated with the builtin type `integer`, along a green light that it is valid.

 Note that this has nothing to do with casting.
 TYSON does not cast.
 It only looks whether the lexical value is in the lexical space of an atomic type.